Olin-DSA/DSA-18/SYLLABUS.md

 ### Teaching Team + NINJAs

 Your teachers are Ben Ziemann, David Abrahams, Nick Steelman, and Jingyi Xu.
-Your NINJAs are Shruti Iyer, Serena Chen, Jason Lan, and Erica Lee.
+Your NINJAs are Serena Chen, Jason Lan, Erica Lee, Will Thorbecke, and Kevin Zhang.

 ### Course Learning Goals